tvlgiao/bc-addons-docs/docs/multiple-category-dependent-dropdowns.md

 - `usePrepend` = `true`: specify the form will be rendered on the top inside of the container HTML element.
 - `rootCategoryId` = `0`: specify the root category to load its subcategories into the first dropdown.
 - `maxDepth`: specify the number of dropdowns or categories to display.
+- `showOnAllPages` = `true`: Show on all pages or only on the coresponding category, descendant cateories and products.
 - Customize words or languages in `lang` variable.